My friend Brian came to me recently with a problem:

 The only economical way to base your diet on whole foods is to cook your food at home.

 Assuming you’re not a trained chef who can throw together ingredients and produce something delicious, this means you’ll need recipes.
-There are a bunch of vegetarian recipes for athletes here, but recipes are everywhere.
+There are a bunch of vegan recipes for athletes here, but recipes are everywhere.
 And the good news is that with the availability of wholesome ingredients being what it now is, you can make just about any recipe healthy (barring, perhaps, those that depend on deep-frying).